 Courses at other colleges and universities that have descriptions that closely match the descriptions of courses taught on our campus usually will transfer as "equivalent credit."
 Courses completed at other colleges and/or universities will appear on the

 Courses taken at colleges and/or universities whose descriptions do not match the courses in the same departments on our campus may transfer as "departmental credit."
-Note that departmental credit, while transferable and usually applicable as elective credit, may only be used towards meeting distribution and/or requirements for the major with the permission of an academic or department advisor.
+Note that departmental credit, while transferable and usually applicable as elective credit, may only be used towards meeting distribution and/or concentration requirements with the permission of an academic or concentration advisor.
 The course is assigned a three-digit departmental number (e.g. CHEM 101X; ENGLISH 202X).
 The first digit indicates the course level: 100, 200, 300, 400, etc. The third digit represents how many courses transferred in that department as departmental credit.
 The "X" denotes that departmental credit has been granted.

 The University of Michigan – Ann Arbor is conservative in awarding credit for learning experiences at military schools.
 In order for credit to be granted, the material covered in the school must be like the material taught in a course at University of Michigan- Ann Arbor.
 The amount and level of credit given is determined by the faculty in the appropriate University department.
 No credit is awarded for schools that are specific to military activities or for Military Occupational Specialty (MOS).